 The ARISE programme

-Work package 3 principally involves developing and implementing a comprehensive education programme in population screening management approaches, including techniques for haematological analysis and improving laboratory diagnostic testing services including quality and capacity for diagnosis, treatment, and monitoring of Sickle Cell Disease.
+Work package 3 principally involved developing and implementing a comprehensive education programme in population screening management approaches, including techniques for haematological analysis and improving laboratory diagnostic testing services including quality and capacity for diagnosis, treatment, and monitoring of Sickle Cell Disease.

-This is underpinned by the following tasks:
+Underpinned by the following tasks:

 -